Tesfa8186/MERN-Book-Serach-Engine/README.md

 ## Installation

 - Install npm packages
-- `Run npm develop` on your terminal.
+- Run `npm run develop` on your terminal.
 - OR Use URL deployed link.

 ## Tests